djdrysdale/digital-garden/notes/§ Strategy.md

 ---
-Title: Strategy
+title: Strategy
-Date: 2021-02-26
+date: 2021-02-26
-Description: A collection of notes related to strategy
+description: A collection of notes related to strategy
-Tags: structure
+tags: structure
 ---

 ## What is strategy